 The reconciliation between former enemies is not just confined to cultural, working and sporting exchanges between the town and the parish.
 There have been other partnerships involving the Jersey Arts Centre, the Youtheatre, The National Trust for Jersey and Jersey Heritage.
 A travel bursary has been established and students from Jersey and Bad Wurzach have worked in each others communities.

-To visit the either of our partner websites pleaseclick on the relevant shield below.
+To visit the either of our twinned towns websites, click on links below

 |St. Helier Parish||Bad Wurzach|